stephenrdoyle/teaching_development/module_linux_scripting/module_linux_scripting.md

 Or
 $ tail --help
 ```
-- The prefix man will typically give extensive detail about the command and its options, whereas –h and --help tend to give an abbreviated version.
+- The prefix *man* will typically give extensive detail about the command and its options, whereas *–h* and *--help* tend to give an abbreviated version.
 - IMPORTANTLY, each will give an example command, or usage statement.

-- There are several other useful commands that can be used to manipulate and summarise information inside files and we will introduce some of these next, cat, sort, wc and uniq.
+- There are several other useful commands that can be used to manipulate and summarise information inside files and we will introduce some of these next, *cat, sort, wc* and *uniq*.

 ---